brainhack-school2022/sutterlin_project/README.md

 # Results

-The SVC model was performed with a linear kernel
 ## Overview

 ## Actual deliverables

-* - [] Python scripts (main script that run the analyses
+* - [x] Python scripts (main script that run the analyses
 * - [x] Metrics and statistics of the performances of the model
-* - [x] Graphics (e.g. ROC curve, confusion matrix)
+* - [x] Graphics (e.g. confusion matrix)
-* - [x] fMRI maps of the voxels that best predicted suggestions plotted as 3D interactive plots
+* - [x] fMRI maps of the voxels that best predicted suggestions
 * - [x] A markdown README.md describing globaly the project and putting it in a scientific context
-* - [] Github repository provinding a fairly open science/reproductible aspect to the project
+* - [x] Github repository provinding a fairly open science/reproductible aspect to the project

 ### Final script's structure
 * data :Permission pending to give access to date (...)